How to Write an Email in Chinese: The Business-ready Guide

 Similarly, even a subject line to a pen pal or other non-business entity is usually best if brief and clear.

-Note: For the sake of translation, we’ll include pinyin in these instructions.
+Note: For the sake of learning and pronunciation, we’ll include pinyin in these instructions.
 Note that your final email should be solely composed of hanzi.

 2. Addressing and Greeting